modal-labs/search-california/README.md

 3. Asynchronously, we run a job on Modal to check which entries in the database don't have an associated embedding.
-   These images are then sent to a serverless embedding service running on Modal and send the resulting embeddings to the database.
+   These images are then sent to a serverless embedding service running on Modal.
+We send the resulting embeddings to the database.
 4. We host a database client on Modal that allows the application's developers to manipulate the data.
 This client is also used by two web endpoints for vector and geospatial search queries powered by